 1) The member entity shall submit a RTSC Service Request Form to SEAGO via mail (at 1403 W. Highway 92), fax (520.432.5858) or email (rtsc@seago.org).
-SEAGO will review the request and determine if the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC, and/or whether the service is available through the RTSC and/or whether the service is available through the RTSC and/or whether the service is available through the RTSC and/or whether the service is available through the RTSC and/or whether the service is available through the RTSC.
+SEAGO will review the request and determine if the service is available through the RTSC, and/or whether the service is lists, or in-house by SEAGO.

 - 2) Once the source of the technical service has been determined, SEAGO will work with the member entity to develop a scope of work, a project description, and complete a Project Information Sheet.
 The scope of work, project description, or service request form will then be routed to the appropriate technical service source, along with any preliminary project-related data and a requested timeframe for delivery of the final work product. - 3) Requests for SEAGO's in-house Traffic Counting Program will be directed to SEAGO's Transportation Program for information relating to the applicable procedures and requirements for that service. - 4) If the type of service requested is offered by SVPW and is of a scale they have the capacity to perform, SEAGO will provide the scope of work, Project Information Sheet, and any preliminary project-related data to SVPW who shall determine if there are sufficient staff resources available to perform the work within the member entity's desired timeframe.
-If SVPW is able to provide the requested services, SEAGO will request a cost estimate for the work and an estimate of the time necessary for SVPW to complete the work.

-If the member entity is willing to proceed, SVPW staff will develop a list of any additional project related data needed to perform the work.
+If SVPW is able to provide the requested services, SEAGO will request a cost estimate for the work and an estimate of the time necessary for SVPW to complete the work. - If the member entity is willing to proceed, SVPW staff will develop a list of any additional project related data needed to perform the work.
 SEAGO will work with the member entity to gather any project related data and transmit it to the SVPW staff assigned to the project.
 If SVPW determines there is sufficient data available to complete the scope of work, the member entity will enter into an Intergovernmental Agreement for Technical Services with the SEAGO RTSC and authorize SEAGO to proceed with the work.
 Upon the execution of the agreement by the member entity, SEAGO will issue SVPW a Notice to Proceed.
-SEAGO will continuously monitor progress of the project from start to finish, and act as an intermediary between SVPW and the member entity to coordinate the appropriate flow of information, evaluate and process requests for changes in the project scope of work (if any), and ensure deliverables meet the expectations of the member entity.

-5) If the service requested is not within the type, scale, or capacity of SVPW to provide, it will be routed to the RTSC on-call list of consultants.
+SEAGO will continuously monitor progress of the project from start to finish, and act as an intermediary between SVPW and the member entity to coordinate the appropriate flow of information, evaluate and process requests for changes in the project scope of work (if any), and ensure deliverables meet the expectations of the member entity. - 5) If the service requested is not within the type, scale, or capacity of SVPW to provide, it will be routed to the RTSC on-call list of consultants.
 SEAGO will distribute the scope of work, Project Information Sheet, and any preliminary project-related data, and timeframe for delivery of the requested services to the consultants on the appropriate on-call list.
 Depending on the nature and complexity of the project, SEAGO will then either solicit proposals from the firms on our on-call lists, or enter into negotiations on behalf of the member entity.
 For example, putting together a preliminary engineer's cost estimate for a grant application might not require requesting proposals, whereas, developing plans and specifications for an infrastructure project would.